ZBok/BetterVanillaPirates/readme.md

 If you encounter bugs pls report them.

-## BVP 1.0 Do you love vanilla ES everything but wish that the human pirates, bounty hunters and related combat missions (spaceport + job board), were a little more interesting, and stayed challenging with worthwhile mission payouts even in the late game?
+## 1.0 Do you love vanilla ES everything but wish that the human pirates, bounty hunters and related combat missions (spaceport + job board), were a little more interesting, and stayed challenging with worthwhile mission payouts even in the late game?

 Like I want to see pirates in Kestrels sometimes.
 And in military ships even more rarely.
 And maybe with alien outfits.
 Also I want to see pirates (and merchants too?) in weird variants like full proton Kestrel or particle dreadnought or pulse cannon Firebird, etc.